microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevice-rundiagnostics.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the logs for a specified device.
+Run Diagnostics is a long-running operation used to generate logs for the device.
-Run Diagnostics is a long-running operation.
+After the POST diagnostics operation returns, you need to GET the [teamworkDeviceOperation](../resources/teamworkDeviceOperation.md) returned by the Location: header to see if it's "queued" or "succeeded" or "failed".
-After the POST diagnostics returns, you need to GET the [teamworkDeviceOperation](../resources/teamworkDeviceOperation.md) returned by the Location: header to see if it's "running" or "succeeded" or "failed".
+If the operation is successful, you can download the logs from Teams Admin Centre.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).